DIRACGrid/DIRAC/docs/source/AdministratorGuide/Tutorials/dmsWithTs.rst

 The easiest way to create a transformation to replicate files is by using the :doc:`/AdministratorGuide/CommandReference/dirac-transformation-replication` command::

-  [diracuser@dirac-tuto ~]$ dirac-transformation-replication 0 StorageElementTwo --Plugin Broadcast --Enable
+  [diracuser@dirac-tuto ~]$ dirac-transformation-replication 0 StorageElementTwo --Plugin Broadcast --Enable --SourceSEs StorageElementOne
   Created transformation NNN
   Successfully created replication transformation